maryash/maryash.github.io/s18/lab3.md

 ---

-Today's lab will focus on image files and colors in Python.
+TTToday's lab will focus on image files and colors in Python.

 Software tools needed: terminal (command line), web browser and Python IDLE programming environment.